igvteam/igv/docs/igvtools_readme.txt

   outputFile   Either a binary tdf file, a text wig file, or both.
 The output file type is determined
                by file extension, for example "output.tdf".
 To output both formats supply two file names separated by a commas,  for example  "outputBinary.tdf,outputText.wig".
+To display feature intensity in IGV, the density must be computed with this command, and the resulting file must be named <feature track filename>.tdf.
+               The special string "stdout" can be used in either position, in which case the output will be written to the standard output stream in wig format.

   genome       A genome id or filename.
 See details below.
 Default is hg18.